jiyunsun/Group3_TMwork/README.txt

-This is the TMgroup3's github repository.
+Hi, we are Jiyun, Tessel, Giorgio and Alyssa, and this is the TMgroup3's github repository.

 Here, you will find:
 - the annotations on negation cues